thewmh/wizardunicorn.ninja/frontend-masters/deep-javascript-foundations.md

 * Boolean()

-They can be used with `new`, but you should not use that keyword with them. `String(), Number(), and Boolean()` automatically coerce whatever value is passed into them into that Primitive Type, and that behaviour is more useful than making an object out of them.
+They can be used with `new`, but you should not use that keyword with them. `String(), Number(), and Boolean()` automatically coerce whatever value is passed into them into that Primitive Type, and that behavior is more useful than making an object out of them.

 ## Coercion